wsor4035/dev.luanti.org/content/about/irc.md

 - Don't spam
 - Don't flood the channel with messages or bot commands
 - Use a pastebin, such as [0bin](https://0bin.net) if you want to post more than 4 lines (e.g. error messages or code)
-- Annoying, racist or any form of degrogatory term against any user or channel operator will probably get you quieted or even banned.
+- Annoying, racist or any form of derogatory term against any user or channel operator will probably get you quieted or even banned.
 - If you're going to ask someone something, saying "please" goes a very long way.
 - The channels are not playgrounds and are frequently used for talks which are not off-topic.
 - Off-topic is allowed, but excessive use of it is disallowed.